google/clif/clif/python/primer.md

 Python class is very similar to wrapping an instance method, except that, instead of the `self` argument, the class method needs `cls` as the first argument.
 Also, a class method declaration should be decorated with the `@classmethod` decorator.
-The Clif declaration which wraps the static method `GetStaticNumber` of the above C++ class `ClassWithMethods` as class method is as follows:
+The CLIF declaration which wraps the static method `GetStaticNumber` of the above C++ class `ClassWithMethods` as class method is as follows: